What is a Dashboard in Excel?

-Here you can hide the region, sales person & sum of sales in pivot chart by right click, and select hide “legend field buttons on the chart” so that those three fields will not appear on a chart.
+Here you can hide the region, salesperson & sum of sales in pivot chart by right-clicking, and select hide “legend field buttons on the chart” so that those three fields will not appear on a chart.

-- Similarly, pivot chart is applied in “Sales by Quarter” sheet also, where you can choose a Pie chart for a quarterly sales data.
+- Similarly, a pivot chart is applied in the “Sales by Quarter” sheet also, where you can choose a Pie chart for quarterly sales data.
 Here also you can hide those 3 fields.

 To check the performance of individual salesperson by region wise & quarterly data, Slicers will help you out

-- Go to “Sales by Region” sheet, under the analyze tab.
+- Go to the “Sales by Region” sheet, under the analysis tab.
 Click Insert Slicer in the Filter group.

 Insert slicers window appears, in that select Region field & click OK.

-Similarly, you can add slicers in “Sales by Quarter” sheet also, under the analyze tab.
+Similarly, you can add slicers in the “Sales by Quarter” sheet also, under the analyze tab.
 Click Insert Slicer in the Filter group.
-Insert slicers window appears, in that select salesperson. click OK.
+Insert slicers window appears, in that select salesperson.
+Click OK.

 Sales_Person Slicer will appear

 Copy these objects i.e. pivot chart & slicer from both the sheet to “Sales_DashBoard” sheet.
-Now you can analyze sales data by region wise & by individual sales person.
+Now you can analyze sales data by region wise & by an individual salesperson.

-If you want the sales values to appear on data bars or pie chart.
-You can add it by click on data bars or pie chart and select “Add data labels”.
+If you want the sales values to appear on data bars or pie charts.
+You can add it by click on data bars or pie charts and select “Add data labels”.